 You can be the conduit that connects your child to the services they may need.
 Sometimes, symptoms of depression are not obvious.
 They are insidious and can be disguised as something else.
 For example, stomach aches, headaches, rashes; can all be physical manifestations of depression, and it’s easy to assume that these symptoms are completely unrelated to our emotions.

 Let me make it clear too, that depression does not cause suicide.
-Depression however, undoubtedly contributes to the agony and despair that one feels when they choose to die by suicide.
+Depression, however, undoubtedly contributes to the agony and despair that one feels when one chooses to die by suicide.
 It is my firm belief that if we get our teens into therapy sooner, they can learn to manage their depression before it takes control of them.

 So what can you do as a parent?
 Check out my tips below.

 Trust your gut: Listen to your gut instinct.
 Your child may not appear to be struggling, and they may be telling you nothing is wrong.
 TRUST yourself.
 I have heard it before- “I don’t want to come across as a helicopter parent”, “I don’t want to pry or be overbearing.”
 Let me repeat.
 You are your child’s biggest advocate.
 Listen to your gut and trust yourself if you feel something is not right.